 Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.
 Country specific information and advice is published by the National Travel Health Network and Centre on the TravelHealthPro website and by NHS (Scotland) on the fitfortravel website.
 Useful information and advice about healthcare abroad is also available on the NHS Choices website.

-If you are on medication, bring sufficient supplies of your medication to cover the period of your stay.
+If you’re on medication, bring sufficient supplies of your medication to cover the period of your stay.
 Pharmacies may not be able to provide you with the appropriate drug prescribed by your doctor.

 Check the NaTHNaC Outbreak Surveillance database for reports of recent outbreaks.

 If you need emergency medical assistance during your trip, Econet subscribers should dial 112, NetOne subscribers should dial 114 and those using landlines should dial 0800 3222 911.
-You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.
+There are alternative options through Zimbabas.
+You should contact your insurance/medical assistance company promptly if you’re referred to a medical facility for treatment.